William E. Simon: Legacy

 Since 2001, the William E. Simon Prize for Philanthropic Leadership has been awarded to distinguished living donors, including John T. Walton, John Templeton, and Phil Anschutz.

 In 2004, the Intercollegiate Studies Institute dedicated a $40,000 cash prize in honor of Secretary Simon.
 Each year since, the William E. Simon Fellowship for Noble Purpose has been awarded to a college senior desiring to live a life dedicated to serving humanity.

 William E. Simon Scholarship Fund

-The William E. Simon Scholarship Fund provides financial assistance for academically highly qualified students of the Pontifical University of Saint Thomas Aquinas, Angelicum who live in Rome and who would otherwise lack the resources to cover their educational expenses.
+The William E. Simon Scholarship Fund provides financial assistance for academically highly qualified students of the Pontifical University of Saint Thomas Aquinas, Angelicum who live in Rome who would otherwise lack the resources to cover their educational expenses.
 Each scholarship award provides no more than 40% of the total annual expense of tuition, room, board, and related fees and expenses.
 Annually, the William E. Simon Scholarship Fund allocates 50% of the scholarship fund for lay students.